Why Emma Thompson Refused To Work For John Lasseter:

 Advertisement

-Over a year later, CEO of Skydance Media David Ellison released a statement on Lasseter's hiring, telling Deadline, "John has acknowledged and apologized for his mistakes and, during the past year away from the workplace, has endeavored to address and reform them."
+Over a year later, CEO of Skydance Media David Ellison released a statement on Lasseter's hiring, telling Deadline, "John has acknowledged and apologised for his mistakes and, during the past year away from the workplace, has endeavoured to address and reform them."

 As for the rest of the cast, voice actors have not been officially announced, so it's unknown if Thompson's decision will have any sort of larger ripple effect.